Improve business environment to drive inward FDI

 - Optimize administration process

-- Reduce administrative costs by 20% by 2020 in areas that are considered to have the heaviest burdens such as “business approval and licenses” and “social insurance”
+- Reduce administrative costs by 20% from 2017 by 2020 in areas that are considered to have the heaviest burdens such as “business approvals and licenses” and “social insurance”

 - Consolidate scattered registration outlets for different documents into one convenient outlet (e.g.) Tokyo One-Stop Business Establishment Center